Clinical lycanthropy: Case examples

 On August 15, 2016, Martin County Florida Sheriff's Office deputies found a 19-year-old male on top of a bloodied 59-year-old man, gnawing on his face, eating pieces of flesh, and making growling sounds.
 Officers tased, repeatedly kicked, and ultimately required a police dog's assistance in subduing the 19-year-old.
 Inside the garage of the home on Southeast Kokomo Lane, just north of the Palm Beach County line, deputies found a 53-year-old woman, beaten, bloodied and unresponsive.
 Ultimately both the 59-year-old man and 53-year-old woman would die from their injuries.
 In the weeks ahead of this incident, the 19-year-old told family members he believed he was either half-man, half-horse or half-man, half-dog.
 Clinical psychologist Dr. Phillip Resnick later assessed the 19-year-old as having clinical lycanthropy.

 A 20-year-old man was admitted to a mental hospital due to his increasingly agitated and erratic behaviors.
 During his initial evaluation, he was guarded and preoccupied.
 He had no previous psychiatric history.
 Over the next few days, he displayed increasingly psychotic, animal-like behaviors.
 These behaviors included howling loudly, running abruptly, and crawling on all fours.
 He appeared to be internally stimulated.
 When asked about these behaviors, he was initially evasive but eventually admitted that he believed he was a werewolf and would periodically transform into a wolf.
 He started believing this after having visions of "the Devil" years before and reported hearing random voices.
 The patient was started on ziprasidone and his symptoms gradually responded and his animal-like behaviors eventually ceased altogether.

 A 25-year-old man was sent for treatment during a period of excessive hand-washing, irritable behavior, decreased sleep, and acting like a buffalo.
 The patient reported that he had engaged in sexual activity with his buffalo and believed that buffalo cells had entered his body and were transforming him into a buffalo.
 He began obsessively washing his hands and genitals in order to avoid the transition.
 He saw himself as having buffalo body parts and became preoccupied about his appearance.
-He then began to act as a buffalo by nodding his head, walking on all fours, and seeking out hay and grass to eat.
+He then began to act as a buffalo by nodding his head, crawling on all fours, and seeking out hay and grass to eat.
 He was ultimately diagnosed with obsessive-compulsive disorder and body dysmorphic disorder with delusional beliefs.
 He was treated with fluoxetine and risperidone, and after 6 months of pharmacotherapy, his body dysmorphia and hand-washing were both reduced.